 Street art took off in Paris thanks to Blek le Rat (Xavier Prou; b 1951), whose pioneering stencilled black rats across the city inspired artists such as Banksy, as well as French artist Levalet (Charles Leval; b 1988), who pastes lifelike, site-specific images in India ink on craft paper onto walls.
 Today, street art remains huge; in addition to tiled Space Invader tags and vast murals covering entire high-rise buildings, graffitied streets like Belleville's rue Dénoyez and art-collective canvases like rue Oberkampf's Le MUR, there are now two street-art museums in the city and companies running dedicated guided tours.

-Digital art is also gaining ground: arts centre EP7 screens projections onto its façade, and the new L'Atelier des Lumières is Paris' first digital-art museum; both opened in 2018.
+Digital art is also gaining ground: arts centre EP7 screens projections onto its façade, and L'Atelier des Lumières is Paris' first digital-art museum; both opened in 2018.

 Feature: Metro Art